lkahane/lkahane.github.io/README.md

 * Expanded material on multicollinearity, heteroskedasticity, and robust standard errors

 This well-paced book is ideal for advanced undergraduate and graduate students focusing on quantitative methods, research design, and statistical regression in the social and behavioral sciences, political science, and economics.

+---

+### I am the founding editor of the [*Journal of Sports Economics*](https://journals.sagepub.com/home/jse) and served as the editor-in-chief for 16 years.